The Daily Dot: History

 It also has collaborated on video projects with partners including HLN, on a co-branded series called Next Sex; the U.S. Department of Health and Human Services, for which it produced a public service announcement encouraging vaccination featuring Sesame Street character Elmo and former Surgeon General Vivek Murthy; and television cooking personality Alton Brown, whose review of kitchen gadgets garnered many millions of views on YouTube.

 In January 2016, the site launched VIP Voices, a collection of op-eds from high-profile contributors on Internet issues in public discourse.
 Contributors include Mayor Bill de Blasio, Representative Ted Lieu, and Senator Mike Lee.

-In 2018, The Daily Dot sued the New York Police Department to access handgun license applications filed by Donald Trump and two of his sons, Donald Trump Jr. and Eric Trump.
+In 2018, The Daily Dot sued the New York Police Department to access handgun license applications filed by President Donald Trump and two of his sons, Donald Trump Jr. and Eric Trump.
 The suit alleges that the NYPD declined a request made by The Daily Dot under New York's Freedom of Information Law to release the information, citing privacy and safety concerns; the site argues the information should be public.

 The company had a full-time staff of 76, in addition to 222 freelance contributors, in early 2016 before laying off 40% of its total staff in September 2016.
 White, who called the layoff a "restructuring", said the move was necessary to refocus resources on growing areas such as video, e-commerce and sales.
 The site's e-commerce videos, produced in conjunction with advertisers, are shared on Facebook and generate revenue by sharing a portion of sales.
 In addition, the site has built two online storefronts, the Bazaar and The Daily Dot Store, on which it sells items.

+A Daily Dot newsletter, Passionfruit, began in August 2021 and spun out into its own website.